-A student will have 24 hours to select one of the options.
+A student will have 24 hours from the meeting with ADSAA to select one of the options.
 After an option is selected, the ADSAA will have five (5) working days to inform either the SPC or PCC of the violation(s).